Differentially Private Methods for Compositional Data: Simulation Study and Application

-To evaluate the coverage of the posterior predictive distributions, we find approximate $95\%$ credible ellipsoids for each method and estimate the probability of falling within the ellipsoids with the true data generating mechanisms.
+To evaluate the coverage of the posterior predictive distributions, we find approximate $95\%$ credible ellipsoids for each method and estimate the probability of falling within the ellipsoids with the true data-generating mechanisms.
 More precisely, we simulate data from the posterior predictive distribution and approximate the ellipsoids using the Mahalanobis distance centered at the estimated mean of the distribution.
-Then, we draw a large sample from the true data generating mechanisms and calculate the fraction of data points that fall within the ellipsoids.
+Then, we draw a large sample from the true data-generating mechanisms and calculate the fraction of data points that fall within the ellipsoids.
 If the computational strategies are accurate, the coverage of the ellipsoids should be close to $95\%$.

-{ Figure \ref{fig:MSE_all} displays the results we obtained for the MSE of $\boldsymbol{\alpha}$.
+Figure \ref{fig:MSE_all} displays the results we obtained for the MSE of $\boldsymbol{\alpha}$.
 To enhance the clarity of the results, we rescale the MSEs so that they are between 0 and 1 and present them in a logarithmic scale.
 Each bar represents the median MSE obtained across the 50 simulated data sets, with the bar starting at 1 and ending at the corresponding value, meaning that a larger bar corresponds to a smaller MSE.

 Our initial focus is on scenarios with virtually an unlimited privacy budget (i.e., $\epsilon = 10^{10}$).
 Among the methods considered, DPABC$\rm _{p1}$ has the weakest performance and we exclude it from further consideration.
 On the other hand, DPBoots, DPMCMC$\rm _{p1, p3, p4}$, DPreMCMC$\rm _{p1, p3, p4}$, and DPapprox$\rm _{p1, p3, p4}$ have MSEs that are similar to those of the benchmarks Boots and MCMC$\rm _{p1}$.
-While DPABC$\rm _{p2, p3, p4, p5}$ has a slightly larger MSE, its performance is acceptable.}
+While DPABC$\rm _{p2, p3, p4, p5}$ have a slightly larger MSE, the performance is acceptable.

-Now, we focus on the scenarios where $\epsilon \in \{0.25, 0.5, 1.5\}$.
-The MSEs are decreasing in $\epsilon$ and $n$ and decreasing in $d$, which is to be expected.
-The methods DPapprox$\rm _{p1, p3, p4}$ produce larger MSEs than the other methods and, for that reason, we discard them.
-We also exclude DPMCMC$\rm _{p3}$, DPreMCMC$\rm _{p3}$, and DPABC$\rm _{p3}$ for similar reasons.
-The methods based on prior p3 produce similar results to priors p2, p4, and p5, which have the advantage of incorporating the prior dependence among $\boldsymbol{\alpha}$, which is not negligible.
-Since $p_3$ does not seem to be particularly advantageous and it ignores relevant structure, we discard it from further comparisons for simplicity.
+Now, we focus on the scenarios where $\epsilon \in \{0.25,0.5,1.5\}$.
+The MSEs are decreasing in $\epsilon$ and $n$ and increasing in $d$, which is to be expected.
+The methods DPapprox$\rm _{p1, p3, p4}$ produce slightly larger MSEs than the other methods and, for that reason, we discard them.